AdrianCorona89/TransitAutomation/README.md

 - Select the root folder of the project (cloned or extracted).
 - Wait for Eclipse to download dependencies and build the project.
 - Right click on Tests.java > Run As > TestNG Test.
-- View test results in the Console and TestNG views.
+- View test results in the Console and TestNG tab.

 Notes:
 - Tests run headless by default, but you can change this in